lgblgblgb/xemu/README.md

   some mapping problems (ie, position based mapping for US host machine layout, some keys are still missing, I was lazy ...).

-First "milestone" is already here, it can "boot" to BASIC, though :)
+First "milestone" is already here, it can "boot" to BASIC, though :) Now, it also does its work with "DIR" command, if D81 image is given.

+Basic usage of the emulator:

+* You need to give the disk image (should be D81 in format!) name as the parameter of the executable, if you want disk access.

+* Press F11 to toggle between window/full screen mode

+* Press F9 to exit

+That's about all - currently :)

 ## Why the Commodore VIC-20 emulation is included?